 LAB News & EventS

-Upcoming 04/23/19: Come see Janna present a talk at the annual Society for the Study of Motivation Conference in Washington D.C., 'Goals as identities: Boosting healthy-eater identity for easier goal pursuit.'
+04/23/19: Janna presented a talk at the annual Society for the Study of Motivation Conference in Washington D.C., 'Goals as identities: Boosting healthy-eater identity for easier goal pursuit.'

 03/08/19: HUGE congratulations to Kristina Howansky (or should we say, DOCTOR Kristina Howansky)!
 Kristina successfully defended her dissertation and has officially earned her PhD!
 We are so proud of you, Dr. Kristina!